Difference between HTML and XML

 </book>

-Explanation: Here, the <book> is the root element that wraps the entire data. <title>, <author>, <genre>, <price>, <published> are the child elements, and the currency=”USD” is called an attribute that provides extra information about elements.
+Explanation: Here, the <book> is the root element that wraps the entire data. <title>, <author>, <genre>, <price>, and <published> are the child elements, and the currency=”USD” is called an attribute that provides extra information about elements.

 Get 100% Hike!